MediaComem/comem-webdev/subjects/unix-admin/README.md

 ### User database files

-These files define what user accounts and groups are available on a Linux system:
+These files define what user accounts and groups are available on a Unix system:

 | File           | Contents                                                                                                                                              |
 | :---           | :---                                                                                                                                                  |